 Reconcile your statements right away, and verify the amount, check number AND the payee on every check that has cleared your account.
 Skipping the payee step could cause your company significant losses, because fraudsters have caught on to companies that verify check number and amount only.
 They change the payee name and deposit or cash the check.
 Consider Lake City Bank’s Positive Pay with Payee Verification.
-You use Business Online to submit a list of checks you’ve issued, including amount, check number and payee name.
+You use Lake City Bank Digital to submit a list of checks you’ve issued, including amount, check number and payee name.
 We notify you when a check is presented that doesn’t match your list of authorized checks.

 Don’t forget ACH

 Once a fraudster has your account number (which is on every check you mail), they can initiate ACH debits to your account.
 ACH Positive Pay allows your company to set dollar limits and allow or block specific companies from debiting your checking account with an ACH.